-Analysis | LGBT leaders hope more bisexuals enter politics after Andrew Gillum comes out
+Analysis | Andrew Gillum comes back to public life, starting with coming out as bisexual

 “The truth is, is that, Tamron, everyone believes the absolute worst about that day,” Gillum added.
 “At this stage, I don’t have anything else to have to conceal.”

-That transparency — especially in politics — is uncommon and could make it a bit easier for bisexual Americans hoping to enter the political sphere, said Alphonso David, president of the Human Rights Campaign, one of the largest gay rights groups in America.
+That transparency — especially in politics — is uncommon and could make it a bit easier for bisexual Americans hoping to enter the political sphere, said Alphonso David, president of the Human Rights Campaign, one of the largest LGBT rights groups in America.

 “In coming out as bisexual — and coming out publicly — Andrew Gillum has perhaps made it easier for other Black, bi-plus people to come out themselves,” said David.
 “Coming out is a deeply personal decision and is one that looks different for each individual.
 But regardless of the circumstances, anyone who comes out deserves respect and openness.”